Field Training / Police Training Programs

 Below you will find many of the frequently asked questions regarding the Field Training Program.
 If you do not find an answer to your question, please do not hesitate to reach out to the staff member(s) listed on the right-hand side of this page.

 - 1.How long is the Field Training/Police Training Program?

 The Field Training Program (FTP) must be a minimum of ten (10) weeks.
 The Police Training Program (PTP) must be a minimum of 15 weeks.
-(Regulation 1004)
+(Commission Regulation 1004)

 - 2.Is an orientation period required prior to beginning the program?

-Yes, all trainees will go through a one week minimum (most agencies do two or more weeks) orientation program and are given the opportunity to spend a day in dispatch, records, and property during that period.
+Yes, all trainees will go through a one week minimum (most agencies do two or more weeks) orientation program and can be given the opportunity to spend a day in dispatch, records, and property during that period.